 Founded in 1947, the Division of Gastroenterology has had a long history of excellence that continues today.
-Currently, the Division is composed of over 45 faculty, 22 fellows, and over 150 staff.
+Currently, the Division is composed of 82 faculty, 23 fellows, and over 150 staff.
 The Division's clinical activities include the following:

 - Inpatient Services, including a luminal GI service, hepatology service, and consultation service at University Hospital and the VA.

-- Gastroenterology's Endoscopy Practice at the Medical Procedures Unit (MPU) in University Hospital, in Livonia, at the VA, and at the East Ann Arbor Ambulatory Surgery and Medical Procedures Center, at the Northville Health Center, at the Livonia Center for Specialty Care, at the VA.
+- Gastroenterology's Endoscopy Practice at the Medical Procedures Unit (MPU) in University Hospital in Ann Arbor and at the East Ann Arbor Ambulatory Surgery and Medical Procedures Center, at the Northville Health Center, at the Livonia Center for Specialty Care, at the VA.

 The Gastroenterology Division also has established a number of clinical centers of excellence, including the Hepatology Program, the Crohn's and Colitis Program, the Wilson Disease Program, the multidisciplinary Michigan Bowel Control Program, and the Functional Bowel Disorders Program.

 In addition to their clinical excellence, the University of Michigan Gastroenterology faculty also provide numerous educational programs to physicians and patients in Michigan and the surrounding areas.
-Our Continuing Medical Education network offers three multi-day courses and over 100 single lectures annually.
+Our Continuing Medical Education network offers several courses and over 100 single lectures annually.